tomcoolnl2/sudoku/readme.md

 ## Bugs / Urgent

--   [ ] Snapshot test fails for grid.test.tsx because the generated classnames keep updating somehow
+-   [ ] Snapshot test fail in watch for grid.test.tsx because the generated classnames keep updating somehow
     -   It block me from running a watch on jest when developing
 -   [ ] Upping the difficulty causes the backtracking to look like infinite.
 Add a tracker to reset the calculation if exceeding an amount of recursion attempts?
+Or use fixed clues/numbers to limit back tracking?

 # Game play